Connorwz/Topic-Modeling-in-Finance/Meeting and decisions.md

    * One document or One day’s sentiment
    * Using sentiment analysis on the topic to find good news and bad news.
 Or
    * Building positive, neutral, or negative sentiment topic model separately.

+# 7/5/2024
+1. Kevin updates the codes to generate new dataframes with sentiment scores related to headlines and data frames and embeddings in the shared folder (only contemperaneous returns, specifying the files' names).
+2. Calculate insample and outsample $R^2$ in the way that: fit the topic models in training headlines and freeze them to allocate topics on testing headlines (training:testing = 0.8:0.2), then caluclate insample and outsample $R^2$ s for 60 and 120 clusters respectively.
+3. Calculate the coherence/diversity scores for topic representations as a metric to make comparisons.
+4. UMAP is abandonded due to its computational error and unreliability.